OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial.md

      ![The Visual Studio Solution Explorer window showing HelloWorld and HelloWorldWeb, the two projects in the HelloWorld solution.](../images/powerpoint-tutorial-solution-explorer.png)

-1. The following NuGet packages must installed.
+1. The following NuGet packages must be installed.
 Install them using the **NuGet Package Manager** in Visual Studio.
 See Visual Studio help for instructions.
 The second of these may be installed automatically when you install the first.

    - Microsoft.AspNet.WebApi.WebHost
    - Microsoft.AspNet.WebApi.Core

+   > [!IMPORTANT]
+   > When you're using the **NuGet Package Manager** to install these packages, do **not** install the recommended update to jQuery.
+The jQuery version installed with your Visual Studio solution matches the jQuery calls within the solution files.
+Updating

 ### Explore the Visual Studio solution